sergueik/selenium_java/swd_recorder/README.md

-One can download virtually every old build of Firefox from https://ftp.mozilla.org/pub/firefox/releases, and selected old builds of Chrome from http://www.slimjetbrowser.com/chrome/, for other browsers locations vary.
+One can download virtually every old build of Firefox from https://ftp.mozilla.org/pub/firefox/releases, and selected old builds of Chrome from http://www.slimjetbrowser.com/chrome/, for other browsers the download locations vary.

-This is why it may be worthwhile setting up Virtual Box to compile and run an instance in.
+This is why it may be worthwhile setting up Virtual Box e.g.
+[selenium-fluxbox](https://github.com/sergueik/selenium-fluxbox) to run the appliation with fixed downlevel browser versions.

 ### Configuration, saving and loading